 Rapid iterations imply delivering smaller pieces of value more frequently.
 Versions of products and processes succeed each other quickly.
-Manufacturers collect data on each version to constantly make improvements.
+Organizations collect data on each version to constantly make improvements.
 Two ideas are important here.
 One, data is crucial to a successful iterative process.
 Two, the goal is continuous improvement (Kaizen!).

 Flexibility is the ability to be easily modified, and the willingness to change.
-While it is important for manufacturing operations to be structured, flexible manufacturers do not follow a linear, predetermined plan.
+While it is important for manufacturing operations to be structured, flexible organizations do not follow a linear, predetermined plan.
 Rather, they adapt to changes as they come.

 Bottom-up is an approach to structuring a company that gives more power to the bottom of the organization.
 Namely, the workers.
 Those closest to problems understand them best, so agile manufacturers reap the benefits of encouraging their workers to speak up.
 Empowering workers is another similarity between Lean Manufacturing (specifically Kaizen) and Agile Manufacturing.

 While the Lean and Agile approaches agree that workers should be involved in problem-solving, the problem-solving methods themselves differ.
 With the Lean approach, problems are dealt with one at a time.
 The Agile approach follows parallel problem-solving: anyone who has access to the problem, from the bottom to the top of the company, can offer solutions.
 Solutions are tested in rapid iterations.
 Testing early and often decreases the risk of investing time and resources in a solution that will end up not being optimal.
 There is a higher risk associated with following a lean plan to the letter and not being flexible to adjustments along the way.

 Augmentation consists in using technology to enhance workers’ capabilities rather than replacing them with machines.